binarynoir/NoirWatch/README.md

 - `-f, --url-file <file>`: Specify a file containing a list of URLs to monitor.
 - `-U, --list-urls`: List all watched URLs.

-### Network Check Configuration
+### Remote Connection Configuration

 - `-i, --interval <minutes>`: Set the interval between checks (default is 15 minutes).
 - `-T, --timeout <seconds>`: Set the timeout for ping and DNS tests (default: 5 seconds).
-- `-t, --threshold <percentage>`: Set the threshold percentage for detecting changes (default: 0%).
+- `-H, --threshold <percentage>`: Set the threshold percentage for detecting changes (default: 0%).

 ### Process Management

-- `-r, --start`: Start the network check service in the background.
+- `-s, --start`: Start the AppName service in the background.
-- `-t, --stop`: Stop the network check service.
+- `-k, --stop`: Stop the AppName service.
+- `-r, --restart`: Restart the AppName service.
-- `-z, --status`: Check the current status of the network check service.
+- `-t, --status`: Check the current status of the AppName service.

 ## Instructions for Running the Tests